 Study 1

 The first study of this popular supplement involved 27 college football players who were instructed to take ZMA supplements or a placebo each day for 8 weeks.
 3-day diet analysis revealed the football players were not deficient in zinc, magnesium, and vitamin B6 and actually exceeded the RDA for these nutrients.
-Here, it was found that ZMA vitamin and mineral supplements significantly raised the anabolic hormone profile of the athletes including total testosterone, free testosterone, and IGF-1.
+It was reported that ZMA vitamin and mineral supplements significantly raised the anabolic hormone profile of the athletes, including total testosterone, free testosterone, and IGF-1.
 To see the before and after levels, watch the video.
 In contrast, these hormone levels actually declined in placebo-takers.

 An additional finding was that ZMA supplements also improved muscle power in the quadriceps and hamstrings (thigh muscles) too.
 In theory,